Hendrixer/API-design-v4/lessons/13-deployment-and-next-steps/A-deploying.md

 We now need to deploy our API so we can use it!
 We just need to consider a few things.
 There really aren't too many things we need to change right now to make sure we can deploy.
 It also depends on where you're deploying.

 <br>
-For us, the most imporant thing is making sure our repo is on Github and we create a build script to build our typescript.
+For us, the most imporant thing is making sure our repo is on Github and we create a build script to build our TypeScript.
 <br>
-In our pacakge.json
+In our package.json:

 ```json
 "scripts": {